"And as you wish that others would do to you, do so to them."

 Further information can be found on Surrey County Council's website or by calling 0300 200 1004

-Accepting your offer - Once you have been offered a school place, you must accept or decline it by 30 April 2018.
-If you don't the offer may be withdrawn.
+Accepting or Declining your Offer - Once you have been offered a school place, you must accept or decline it by 30 April 2020.
+If you don't, the offer may be withdrawn.
 If you applied online you can reply online.
 If you applied by paper, you will need to return the reply slip by post.

-Surrey Admissions strongly recommend you accept the place you are offered, even if this is not for the school you wanted, as it will ensure your child has a school place in September.
-You can go on waiting lists for other schools or appeal.
+Surrey Admissions strongly recommend you accept the place you are offered, even if this is not for the school you wanted.
+This will ensure your child has a school place in September.
+You can then go on waiting lists for other schools or appeal.

 If you decline the offer and you have no alternative place you will be responsible for finding your child another school.
 The place you decline may be offered to another child so may not be available later if you change your mind.

-We are sorry if your application to St. Martin’s Junior School was not successful.
-The last place allocated on distance on 16 April 2018 was 0.323km (0.20 miles) from St Martin’s School.
+Waiting Lists - We are sorry if your application to St. Martin’s Junior School was not successful.
+The last place allocated on distance on 16 April 2020 was 0.88km (0.55 miles) from St Martin’s Schools.

-Waiting List - If St Martin’s Junior School was a higher preference on your form than the school you have been offered your child will automatically be placed on our Waiting List.
-If you did not put St Martin’s Junior School on your Preference Form but would now like to be placed on our Waiting List please contact the office in writing or by email.
+If St Martin’s Junior School was a higher preference on your form than the school you have been offered your child will automatically be placed on our waiting list.
+If you did not put St Martin’s Junior School on your preference form but would now like to be placed on our waiting list please contact the office in writing or by email.
 At this stage we are unable to tell you the position of your child on our waiting list; we should be able to provide this information during the second week of May.
-Your child’s name will remain on our waiting list until the end of the academic year 2018/19 (July 2019).
+Your child’s name will remain on our waiting list until the end of the academic year 2020/21 (July 2021).

 Appeals - If your child is not allocated a place at our school, you have the right to appeal.
 The letter you receive telling you that admission has been refused will also contain information on how to appeal.
 It is advisable to consider alternative schools for your child, as only a very small minority of the appeals that are considered by Appeal Panels are successful.
 Officers at the Surrey Schools and Childcare Service (Tel No. 0300 200 1004) can assist you with queries on alternative schools in your area.
 As a Voluntary Aided School, our Governing Body is responsible for handling our appeals alongside Surrey County Council.
-If you wish to lodge an appeal, please contact Mrs. O’Rourke in writing or by email for full details and to request Appeal Papers.
-The Surrey CC website also contains useful information.
-Our Appeals Timetable can be viewed here.
+If you wish to lodge an appeal, please contact Mrs O’Rourke in writing or by email for full details and to request Appeal Papers.
+The Surrey County Council website also contains useful information.
+Our appeals timetable can be viewed here.